 Containing a narrative of the loss of the Grosvenor, East Indiaman, wrecked on the Coast of Caffraria, 1782; compiled by Mr George Carter, from the examination of John Hynes, one of the survivors, London, 1791; and Journal of a Journey from the Cape of Good Hope in 1790 and 1791, undertaken by J. van Reenen and others in search of the wreck of the Grosvenor; a literal translation of the original by Capt.
 Edward Riou, London 1792.

 Of all the many wrecks off the South African coast, that of the Grosvenor has usually been portrayed as the most romantic.
 The Grosvenor was an East Indiaman returning to England from Trincomalee with a hundred and fifty men, women and children aboard when it was wrecked on the Transkei coast.
-The majority survived and made their way overland to the Cape of Good Hope.
+The majority initially survived and tried to make their way overland to the Cape of Good Hope.
 At the same time an expedition was sent from Cape Town to search for the survivors.
 The parties failed to meet and the fate of the survivors has remained largely a matter of speculation.

 The unhappy fate of Master Law